Home › Department

-The Faculty of Economics is located in the ancient monastery of San Felice, which was founded in the 8th century AD by the last Longobard King, Desiderio, and his wife Ansa.
-Gradual restoration of the monastery buildings is under way, and Faculty students already have access to the hightly distinctive reading room, which used to be the monastery’s church.
+The Department of Economics and Management is located in the ancient monastery of San Felice, which was founded in the 8th century AD by the last Longobard King, Desiderio, and his wife Ansa.
+Gradual restoration of the monastery buildings is under way, and Department students already have access to the hightly distinctive reading room, which used to be the monastery’s church.
 Two finely decorated Medieval tombs were found inside the church in 1996; one of the tombs contained the earthly remains of the Abbess Ariperga.
 The room also houses graduation ceremonies.
-The Faculty Library, its ceilings decorated with Medieval bas-reliefs and frescos, is also situated in the monastery premises.
+The Department Library, its ceilings decorated with Medieval bas-reliefs and frescos, is also situated in the monastery premises.

-The Faculty of Economics is heir to the original Italian schools of commerce, which were founded in the second half of the 18th century, and subsequently transformed into the various Faculties of Economics and Commerce.
+The Department of Economics and Management (ex Faculty of Economics) is heir to the original Italian schools of commerce, which were founded in the second half of the 18th century, and subsequently transformed into the various Faculties of Economics and Commerce.
 This title was given to the Faculty that was founded in Pavia in 1964, and it remained thus until very recently.